SNARL1/translocation/out/notebooks_code/README.md

 # Code notebooks from: translocation
-To view an HTML-rendered notebook directly from this directory (and not instead see the HTML source code when you click on the file), click on the notebook you want view and add this prefix to the URL displayed in the address bar: `https://htmlpreview.github.io/?`.
+To view an HTML-rendered notebook from this directory (and not instead see the HTML source code when you click on the file), click on the notebook you want view and add this prefix to the URL displayed in the address bar: `https://htmlpreview.github.io/?`.
 For example, for the notebook file
 `translocation_survival_analysis.nb.html`, add `https://htmlpreview.github.io/?` to the notebook's URL